ZEZETECH47/ZEZE-MD/README.md

 Contributions to *ZEZE47-MD* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 # Security Notice
-ZEZE47 MD is safe for your WhatsApp and heroku
+ZEZE47 MD is safe for your WhatsApp and heroku☑️